+Diversity Score Built environment, mix of uses, population, transportation, and types of downtowns

 Score

-Diversity Score Built environment, mix of uses,

-population, transportation, and
+#

 Pandemic Impact

-Visits and trade area prepandemic, and during the shutdown and reopening periods Downtown Typologies Nine downtown typologies were identified and the average Pandemic Impact Score was determined for each: Brewery (45), Circuit (48), Classic (46), College (50), Core (43), Expanding (42), Historic (47), Opportunity (45), and Transit-Oriented (50).
+Visits and trade area prepandemic, and during the shutdown and reopening periods

+Downtown Typologies Nine downtown typologies were identified and the average Pandemic Impact Score was determined for each: Brewery (45), Circuit (48), Classic (46), College (50), Core (43), Expanding (42), Historic (47), Opportunity (45), and Transit-Oriented (50).
 In general, more typologies equated to a lower Pandemic Impact Score.
-Langhorne is considered to be one typology: Historic.
-Downtowns that are considered to be one typology had an average Pandemic Impact Score of 61.
+East Lansdowne is considered to be two typologies: Circuit (although the trail has not yet been built) and Transit-Oriented.
+On average, downtowns that are two typologies had a Pandemic Impact Score of 52.
+It is important to note that Circuit downtowns that have not yet built their trails had an average score of 53 compared to 48 for those that have an existing trail, and Transit-Oriented downtowns were some of the most impacted.

+%dvrpc

+Downtown Population

-%dvrpc Downtown Population A negative correlation between the estimated population of the region's downtowns and the Pandemic Impact Score was identified.
+A negative correlation between the estimated population of the region's downtowns and the Pandemic Impact Score was identified.
 In other words, the larger the downtown population, the smaller the impact.
-In 2019, Langhorne's downtown population was estimated to be 100, which was less than the averages of 165 for all downtowns and 326 for the least impacted downtowns.
+In 2019, the population of East Lansdowne's downtown was estimated to be 0, compared to the averages of 165 for all downtowns and 326 for the least impacted downtowns.